Your Employer Is Responsible for Injuries Sustained on the Premises If They Do Not Carry Workers’ Compensation Insurance

 While Regulated by the Attorney General’s Office, Personal Injury Cases Also Occur at Daycare Centers and Involve Accidents with Children

-We encounter many cases involving children, too.
-Some specialty area cases that we’ve handled are daycare injury cases.
+I encounter many cases involving children, too.
+Some specialty area cases that I’ve handled are daycare injury cases.
 I’ve handled a couple of incredibly severe injury cases coming out of daycares.
 Daycares in Texas are regulated by the Attorney General’s office but many accidents occur.

 More than being subject to the scrutiny of the Attorney General regulations, what keeps daycare safe is the fear of liability.
 You sent your child to a daycare and you have nothing more valuable than your children.
 You trust them to people and then those people often act careless when they’re supposed to be careful and children get hurt.

 Texas Has Capped the Amount of Damages in Cases against Nursing Homes

 Interviewer: Do you handle any nursing home cases or other kind of cases?

 Stephen: Nursing home cases fall into the medical malpractice realm.
 I don’t advertise for those because the laws in Texas are just prohibitive now, especially for nursing homes.
 In Texas, non-economic damages are capped at $250,000, no matter what the nature of the incident was.

 If a drunken doctor amputates the wrong leg, you can only get $250,000 for non-economic damages.
 They passed laws here so that it makes it almost financially impossible or economically unfeasible to pursue a medical malpractice and nursing home case.